terion-io/BOPTestAPI.jl/README.md

 local_plant = BOPTestPlant("http://localhost", testcase)

 # !!
 Note: For BOPTEST < v0.7 use this for local deployed test cases
-# The test case is thenset when starting up BOPTEST
+# The test case is then set when starting up BOPTEST
 local_plant = initboptest!("http://localhost")

 ```